FOUNDATION HISTORY

 “Introducing our youth to the arts is introducing them into the future of our communities.
 I believe that when young people are inspired and chasing their dreams, they are more likely to steer away from violence and destructive behaviors.” ~Rebecca Flores~

 Rebecca Flores is the mother of Natasha Love Gonsalves.
-From the time Natasha was born up until the day she left us, Rebecca worked hard in making sure that Natasha attained the necessary skills needed to become the individual she longed sought after as a young vocalist, visual artist, poet, model and business women.
-In order to continue her daughter’s legacy, Ms. Flores established The Natasha Love Foundation in 2008, to promote awareness of teen violence and inspire our youth through arts and education.
+From the time Natasha was born up until the day she left us, Rebecca worked hard to make sure that Natasha attained the necessary skills needed to become the individual she longed sought as a young vocalist, visual artist, poet, model, and business women.
+To continue her daughter’s legacy, Ms. Flores established The Natasha Love Foundation in 2008 to promote awareness of teen violence and inspire our youth through arts and education.

-In 2011, Ms Flores self-published a book in honor of her daughter, Poems To My Daughter – Poemas Para Mi Hija: My Journey in Healing, and was the catalyst for mentoring, teaching therapeutic art, her traveling art exhibitions, lectures on teen violence and mental health awareness.
+In 2011, Ms. Flores self-published a book in honor of her daughter, Poems To My Daughter – Poemas Para Mi Hija: My Journey in Healing, and was the catalyst for mentoring and teaching therapeutic art, her traveling art exhibitions, lectures on teen violence and mental health awareness.

-Ms. Flores was born in New York City, raised in the South Bronx.
-Her parents are first generation of Puerto Rican Descent.
-She graduated from Salve Regina University, with a Graduate Certificate in Advanced Studies (CAGS) in Holistic & Expressive Arts.
-She is also a graduated of Grand Canyon University, with a Graduate Certificate in Health Psychology, Masters degree in Psychology and Bachelors of Science in Counseling with an Emphasis in Addiction, Chemical Dependency, and Substance Abuse and psychology.
+Ms. Flores was born in New York City and raised in the South Bronx.
+Her parents are the first generation of Puerto Rican Descent.
+She graduated from Salve Regina University with a Graduate Certificate in Advanced Studies (CAGS) in Holistic & Expressive Arts.
+She is also a graduate of Grand Canyon University, with a Graduate Certificate in Health Psychology, Master’s degree in Psychology, and Bachelors of Science in Counseling with an Emphasis in Addiction, Chemical Dependency, and Substance Abuse and psychology.

-Rebecca currently lives in Cranston, Rhode Island and is an International Expressive Art Therapist.
+Rebecca currently lives in Cranston, Rhode Island, and is an International Expressive Art Therapist.
 Flores is working voraciously, mastering her career in the mental health field.
 She was a teaching artist for Roger Williams Middle School through CityArts/Americorp and a community artist mentor for Central Falls High School, Boys and Girls Club, and worked with The Providence Center.
-She teaches art, is an expressive arts facilitator for women’s group, and young people, and designs art integrated programs using art and poetry to under-represented youth as a vehicle of improving and enhancing a physical, emotional, social and psychological awareness (www.rebeccafloresartistcom).
+She teaches art, is an expressive arts facilitator for women’s groups and young people, and designs art integrated programs using art and poetry for under-represented youth as a vehicle for improving and enhancing a physical, emotional, social, and psychological awareness (www.rebeccafloresartist.com).

 EXECUTIVE BOARD